rust-lang/rust/text/0000-closure-to-fn-coercion.md

 It is not possible to define a function while at the same time binding it to a function pointer.

-This is mainly used for convenience purposes, but in certain situations the lack of ability to do so creates a significant amount of boilerplate code.
+This is, admittedly, a convenience-motivated feature, but in certain situations the inability to bind code this way creates a significant amount of boilerplate.
 For example, when attempting to create an array of small, simple, but unique functions, it would be necessary to pre-define each and every function beforehand: